-The Postgraduate Diploma in Management is awarded without distinction as to grade and is confined to first year EMBA candidates who, having passed first year EMBA, decide not to proceed to second year EMBA.
+The Postgraduate Diploma in Management is awarded without distinction as to grade and is confined to first year EMBA candidate who, having passed first year MBA, decide not o proceed to second year EMBA.
 For students that proceed to second year of the EMBA the Marks and Standards for the EMBA programme will apply.
-See below: